danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 docker kill {CONTAINER_ID}
 ```

-In case the requests were successful, we can now push the container to GCR.
+In case the requests were successful, we can now push the container to GCR:

 ```bash
 # Make sure you are in the right project